 Bake the potatoes for 30 minutes.

-3 Make the vinaigrette: Combine the vinegar, 2 tablespoons olive oil, mustard, rosemary, garlic, and the remaining salt and pepper in a glass jar with a tight-fitting lid (or in a bowl).
+3 Make the vinaigrette: Combine the vinegar, 2 tablespoons olive oil, both mustards, rosemary, garlic, and the remaining salt and pepper in a glass jar with a tight-fitting lid (or in a bowl).

 Shake the ingredients together vigorously until combined.
 If you’re making the dressing in a bowl, use a whisk or an immersion blender to combine.
 Set this aside.